arteciab/INST326-Project01/README.md

 ## AI Collaboration

-AI tools were used for Formatting, debugging, and syntax checks.
-All Final code was reviewed amd rewritte by the team.
+AI tools were used for formatting, debugging, and syntax checks.
+All final code was reviewed and rewritten by the team.

 ---